 The Preamble Section in Bills of Quantities (BOQs)

 Bill of Quantities (BOQs) is the one the most important document of a Tender or Contract Document.
 The preamble is the first section of a BOQ and it assists the reader to understand the unit price items and a high-level description of the Method of Measurement of those unit items.

 It is observed that sometimes people get confused between preamble and preliminaries.
 However, there is a significant difference between the two.

 Please read this blog further to understand both in a concise manner.

 Preliminaries in Construction and how to calculate it?

 Preliminaries normally populated as part of the tender documents.
-It provides the project brief that assists tenderer or contractor to assess the project and develop the cost of Preliminary Items and it is referred to as “Preliminary Cost” of the project.
+It provides the project brief that assists the tenderer or contractor to assess the project and develop the cost of Preliminary Items and it is referred to as the “Preliminary Cost” of the project.

 Preliminary also specifies the general condition of the project, sub-contractor clause, method of testing and approval process, etc. The cost of preliminary includes (but not limited to) site setup, admin facilities, office equipment, H&S facilities, welfare facilities, plant, machinery, etc.

 The Preliminaries of the Contract documents normally include